Edward Mansfield (judge): Career

+Judicial career

-State judicial service
+State court of appeals service

 Mansfield was appointed by Chet Culver to the Iowa Court of Appeals in 2009.

 Iowa Supreme Court

 Mansfield was one of three justices appointed by Governor Terry Branstad in 2011.
 In November 2010, Iowa voters had removed all three justices seeking reelection in response to the court unanimously legalizing same-sex marriage in Varnum v.
 Brien.

 In 2012, Mansfield authored an opinion for the court which found a dentist did not commit gender discrimination when, at the insistence of his wife, he fired a dental assistant to whom he was sexually attracted.
 In 2016, Mansfield dissented when the Court found that the Iowa Constitution categorically prohibited life without parole for juveniles who committed first degree murder.

-In September 2016, Mansfield was named as a possible Supreme Court nominee by then-Presidential candidate Donald Trump.
+In September 2016, Mansfield was named as a possible nominee for the Supreme Court of the United States by then-presidential candidate Donald Trump.